KewenandUlrikh/DEG-Net/README.md

 # DEG-Net

-Official implementation of the paper:
+The implementation of the paper:

 **DEG-Net: A Dynamic Encoding and Geometric Constraint Network for Medical Image Segmentation**